Vizirus/3D_Render_Engine_Project/README.md

 ## Project includes:
  - Main fork with project description, reports and tutorials
- - Fork for OpenGL test project (in progress)
+ - OpenGL test project (in progress)
- - Fork for Vulkan test project (in progress)
+ - Vulkan test project (in progress)
- - Fork for the main 3D rendering engine (in progress)
+ - The main 3D rendering engine (in progress)